gbadev-org/tonc/content/pages/regbg.md

 <div class="note" markdown>
 <div class="nhcare">
 Tiles vs ‘tiles’
 </div>

 Both the entries of the tilemap and the data in the tileset are often referred to as ‘tiles’, which can make conversation confusing.
 I reserve the term ‘tile’ for the graphics, and ‘screen(block) entry’ or ‘map entry’ for the map's contents.
 </div>

 <div class="note" markdown>
 <div class="nhcare">
 Charblocks vs screenblocks
 </div>

 Charblocks and screenblocks use the same addresses in memory.
+Each charblock overlaps eight screenblocks.
 When loading data, make sure the tiles themselves don't overwrite the map, or vice versa.
 </div>

 Size was one of the benefits of using tilemaps, speed was another.
 The rendering of tilemaps in done in hardware and if you've ever played PC games in hardware and software modes, you'll know that hardware is good.
 Another nice point is that scrolling is done in hardware too.
 Instead of redrawing the whole scene, you just have to enter some coordinates in the right registers.

 As I said in the overview, there are three stages to setting up a tiled background: control, mapping and image-data.
 I've already covered most of the image-data in the [overview](objbg.html), as well as some of the control and mapping parts that are shared by sprites and backgrounds alike; this chapter covers only things specific to backgrounds in general and regular backgrounds in particular.
 I'm assuming you've read the overview.

 <div class="note" markdown>
 <div class="nhgood">
 Essential tilemap steps
 </div>

 -   Load the graphics: tiles into charblocks and colors in the background palette.
 -   Load a map into one or more screenblocks.
 -   Switch to the right mode in REG_DISPCNT and activate a background.
 -   Initialize that background's control register to use the right CBB, SBB and bitdepth.
 </div>

 ## Background control {#sec-ctrl}